Finite-size clocks in quantum field theory and the twin paradox

 \secl{Introduction}Relativity predicts that the passage of time is relative: two clocks may yield two different measurements of time between the same two events, depending on their trajectory in spacetime.
 Perhaps the most clear example of the relativity of the passage of time is illustrated in the \emph{twin paradox}~\cite{SpacetimePhysics,TwinCylinder, TwinsKerr, TwinsSchwarzschild}, where two twins follow different worldlines---one twin remains on Earth, whereas the other travels aboard a spacecraft.
 Upon reunion, they find that the traveling twin ages less.
 The apparent paradox arises from the incorrect assumption that the twins’ kinematics are symmetric, when, in fact, only one twin accelerates throughout their motion.
 The age difference is a consequence of the fact that inertial trajectories locally maximize proper time between events.

-Although the relative passage of time has been verified by experiments~\cite{OldSchoolMuonsSR, science_relativity_clocks, TestTimeDilationPRL2014, Science2010Clocks, PhysRevLett.118.221102}, the classical relativistic description is not expected to hold in arbitrarily small scales.
+Although the relative passage of time has been verified by experiments~\cite{OldSchoolMuonsSR, science_relativity_clocks, TestTimeDilationPRL2014, Science2010Clocks, PhysRevLett.118.221102}, the classical relativistic description is not expected to hold in arbitrarily small spacetime scales.
 Indeed, quantum theory imposes fundamental restrictions on the precision of space and time measurements~\cite{SaleckerWigner, NG_1995}.
 Moreover, there is no universal representation for a time observable within quantum mechanics~\cite{pauli1980general, unruh_wald_1989, muga2008time}.
 Instead, time is more precisely investigated through the physical realization of clocks: systems whose dynamics can be used to parametrize the occurrence of physical events, enabling an operational measurement of elapsed time \cite{AutonomousQC2017, PhysRevApplied.20.034038, Smith2020}.
-Indeed, the most precise measurements of time intervals are realized by atomic clocks~\cite{atomic_clocks_review, Nicholson2015, McGrew2018}, which can measure times of the order of $10^{-18}$ s~\cite{Oelker2019, PRL_single_atom_clock2019}.
+Indeed, the most precise measurements of time intervals are realized by atomic clocks~\cite{atomic_clocks_review, Nicholson2015, McGrew2018}, which can measure times of the order of $10^{-18}\text{s}$~\cite{Oelker2019, PRL_single_atom_clock2019}.

-In this \letter, we are concerned with the observer-dependent passage of time in scales where the notion of ideal clocks from classical relativity cannot be implemented, which we study through a microscopic twin paradox scenario.
+In this paper, we are concerned with the observer-dependent passage of time in scales where the notion of ideal clocks from classical relativity cannot be implemented, which we study by introducing a clock model based on the vacuum decay probability of a finite-size quantum system.
+To illustrate the main features of this model, we use it to study a microscopic twin paradox scenario.
 Although a quantum version of the twin paradox with clocks in superposition was explored in~\cite{QuantumTwinsScience2019}, here we focus on the standard twin paradox scenario in scales where universal quantum field theory (QFT) effects become relevant for tracking the passage of time.
 Indeed, QFT yields the most accurate predictions for relativistic effects in quantum physics.
-It becomes particularly relevant for the description of non-inertial systems, such as in the Unruh effect \cite{Unruh1976, matsasUnruh, Takagi, LoukoUnruh} and short time effects~\cite{L_Sriramkumar_1996, antiUnruh, Garay_2016,quantClass}.
+It becomes particularly relevant for the description of non-inertial systems, such as in the Unruh effect \cite{Unruh1976, matsasUnruh, Takagi, LoukoUnruh} and short-time effects~\cite{L_Sriramkumar_1996, antiUnruh, Garay_2016,quantClass}.
 Thus, a complete study of the relativity of time at the smallest scales must take QFT into account.

 Indeed, it is precisely in time-scales comparable to the system's light crossing time that the vacuum fluctuations of quantum fields plays more significant roles~\cite{quantClass}.
 As we will see, in a microscopic twin-paradox scenario where the clock's size is non-negligible compared to the measured times, parameters that are usually irrelevant for time measurements, such as the clock's shape and specific internal dynamics, end up playing crucial roles.